1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1960 Small Date CAM Penny Value

-For small date cameos or deep cameos, a coin graded PR60 can be yours for around $8.
-One cameo has been certified by the PCGS at PR70, and that sold at auction in May 2023 for $4,080, reflecting market recognition of the technical achievement required for Small Date CAM designation.
+A coin graded PR60 starts around $8.
+One Cameo example has been certified by PCGS at PR70, and it sold at auction in May 2023 for $4,080 — a result that reflects market recognition of the technical achievement required to produce a perfect Small Date CAM.

 1960 Small Date CAM Penny Price/Grade Chart